As a parent, you love your child more than almost anything in the world. You want the best for them.

-With raising a highly sensitive child, this can be particularly challenging.
-You want to discipline them, but you don’t want to make them feel bad for being sensitive.
+With raising a highly sensitive person (HSP) this can be particularly challenging.
+You want to discipline your child, but you don’t want to make them feel bad for being sensitive.
 Or do something that really hurts their feelings.

 Remember first that your child being highly sensitive is a good thing.
 They know better how people are feeling, and desire to help them and love them more than most.

 In Dr. Elaine N. Aron's article on the highly sensitive person, she lists of a few questions that reflect the qualities of HSPs.
 Among the traits implied from the questions include:

 - Prioritizing avoiding upsetting situations

 - Being overwhelmed by strong smells or loud sounds